TChapman500/Demo-CPU/README.md

-# Restored Demo CPU
+# Enhanced Demo CPU
-A restoration of the original CPU to it's previous working condition from before I attempted to add the call and return instructions to the CPU.
-The CPU has been optimized to run faster and the component layout has been cleaned-up a bit.
-All instructions will take 1 or 2 clock cycles to complete.
+This is an enhancement of the restored Demo CPU.
+This CPU modifies several of the jump conditions (maintaining backwards compatibility on most of them) and the flags.
+It also adds a second output to the ALU for retrieving the upper half of a multiply operation.
+You will be able to access this register with `ST imm16, outH`, `MOV acc, outH`, and `MOV rX, outH` instructions.
+Two new ALU operations are also included:  `ADC rX` and `SBB rX`, which adds or subtracts the carry flag.

 For this CPU to work, you will need the latest version of [Logisim Evolution (Holy Cross Edition)](https://github.com/kevinawalsh/logisim-evolution) (4.0.1+).